 Joanna Teplin: Everyone needs organization.
 It doesn’t matter if you’re rich or poor, it doesn’t matter if you live in a big space or a small space—you still need to maximize the utility of all your spaces.
 And we wanted to do something different.
 We didn’t want to just be total utility, we wanted it to be pretty.
 Like an extension of interior design.

 What was the “aha” moment when you realized that organization could be a career?

 Clea Shearer: It didn’t come as an “aha”—it was a slow, gradual progression.
 When I lived in Los Angeles, I was working on editing people’s closets and helping them resell their merchandise, then reorganizing it.
 I loved working with clients.
 The fun part was the purge, the, “Let’s go through and figure out what you actually want and what you don’t want.”
 I’ve always been a very neat and organized person to the point of obsession.
 I was going to start my own organizing company in Los Angeles, and then my husband and I found out that we were going to be moving to Nashville.
 I figured out I would let the dust settle and then start an organizing company in Nashville.

 It was perfect for me—the “aha moment” of starting the company was a new life change.
-I wanted to really lean into that, and what better way to celebrate a whole new life than by “This is the time to make that leap.”
+I wanted to really lean into that, and what better way to celebrate a whole new life than by making that leap.
 I think when so many people tell you you’re good at something, you should listen to them.
 We’re all so self-deprecating, and it’s nice to feel like you’re good at one thing.
 You have to listen to that.
 I finally did, and I was like, “I think I can do this.
 I don’t know why I think I can, but I think I can.”

 How did the two of you meet?